bruckmann/bruckmann/README.md

 ### I'm **Felipe Brückmann Flores**, a Full-Stack Software Engineer passionate about terminal based tools ⌨️.

-- 🔭 I’m currently working as **Specialist Software Engineer at @HCLTech.** Working with some tech like Node, React, GraphQL and Golang.
+- 🔭 I’m currently working as **Specialist Software Engineer at @HCLTech.** Working with some tech like Python, Golang and Java.
-- 🌱 I’m currently learning **VueJS, Rust, and some other interesting things**
+- 🌱 I’m currently learning **Swift, Rust, and some other interesting things**
 - :movie_camera:	Sometimes i do some live codings on [Twitch](https://www.twitch.tv/brxckmann) making some cool (or not so cool) projects.
 - 📫 How to reach me: **[Linkedin](https://www.linkedin.com/in/felipefloress/)**